-- 1. Make sure the EGM4 is set to take measurements manually (Figure 21).
+- Make sure the EGM4 is set to take measurements manually (Figure 21).
 This is done by turning on the EGM4 and pressing the 2SET button followed by the 5RECD button.
 The recording mode should read 1REC:M. If not press 1REC to get the desired mode.
 Furthermore, check that the handheld computer (Handheld Algiz 8X) is set to take automatic measurements every 10 seconds.
 This is done by starting up the PP Systems Transfer Software, and pressing the "File" bar.
 Go to "Preferences" and make sure the "Record/Block Interval" is set at 10. - 2.
-In the field insert the TRP-2 probe into the plexiglas measuring chamber (PMC).
-The probe has a cable and a black tube.
+In the field, insert the TRP-2 probe into the plexiglas measuring chamber (PMC).
+The probe has a cable and a tube with black tape.
 Connect the cable and the tube from the probe to the EGM4 (in: black tube).
 Then connect the clear tube from the PMC to the EGM4 (out: clear tube).
 Seal the entrance to the chamber with sticky tack (Figure 21 and 22).
 Do not turn on the EGM4 before the probe is connected. - 3.
 Connect the computer to the EGM4 using the proper cable. - 4.
 Turn on the EGM4 and press 1REC for record by pushing button 1.
 The EGM4 has to heat up to approximately 56°C (it may take a while depending on the surrounding temperature).
-Following the "heating-up" the EGM4 calibrates to the CO2 level in the air (the level varies between approximately 380 and 400 ppm).
+Following the "heating-up" the EGM4 calibrates to the CO2 level in the air (the level varies between approximately 380 and 410 ppm).
 This happens automatically at start-up and then at intervals of about 20 minutes, at which point the EGM4 will write "Counting Zero" (See Note below). - 5.
 Start the PP Systems Transfer Software programme on the computer.
-Press the "Logging" bar and choose the "Auto logging" bar.
+Press the "Logging" bar in the menu and choose the "Auto logging" bar.
 Select your designated folder and name your file.
-Press "Save" and then "Pause" immediately afterwards.
+The file name is the name of the plot (e.g. 1c, 2sg etc.) Press "Save" and then "Pause" immediately afterwards.

-6. When the EGM4 has run the calibration (called "Counting Zero") place the PMC in the metal frame in the first plot to be measured.
+- 6. When the EGM4 has run the calibration (called "Counting Zero") place the PMC in the metal frame in the first plot to be measured.
 Make sure the PMC handle does not cast a shadow on the TRP-2 probe with the PAR (photosynthetic active radiation) measuring device.
-While measuring gas flux the EGM4 automatically measures the PAR and the temperature in the PMC.

-- 7. The PP Systems Transfer Software is set to automatically take a measurement every 10 seconds.
+While measuring gas flux the EGM4 automatically measures the PAR and the temperature in the PMC. - 7.
+The PP Systems Transfer Software is set to automatically take a measurement every 10 seconds.
 Take 13 measurements under light conditions.
 Start the first measurement by pressing "Resume" on the computer.
 After the 13th measurement press "Pause" on the computer.
 Lift the PMC off the frame.
-Aerate the PMC making sure the CO2 level returns to that prior to measuring.
+Aerate the PMC carefully making sure the CO2 level returns to that prior to measuring.
 Monitor the CO2 concentration on the EGM4 or the computer.
 Place the PMC on the frame again and cover it completely with the black plastic bag.
 Press "Resume" on the computer.
 After yet another 13 measurements press "STOP" on the computer.
 Lift the PMC and aerate it while walking to the next plot. - 8.
 When all plots have been measured turn off the EGM4 and computer.

 NOTE: The EGM4 may run a calibration while measurements are being taken, which interrupts the measuring, that has to be started over.
 To avoid interruption by calibration, make sure to "Count Zero" (Press N/Z) after every second plot measurement.
+Should the measurement be compromised, press "Stop" on the computer.
+Aerate the PMC and start from step 7.
+If the light measurement is done, you can make a new file called plotname_dark.